 Agriculture

-Everyone deserves fresh, healthy food grown in a way that’s good for our climate, rivers, wildlife and communities.
+Everyone deserves fresh, healthy food grown in a way that’s good for the climate, rivers, wildlife and communities.

 Over the past thirty years, farming in New Zealand has changed.
 Family farms are steadily being replaced by corporate, monoculture farms, with dairy cows crammed into every corner.

-Intensive dairying is making our climate, our water and our communities sick.
+Intensive dairying is making the climate, the water and our communities sick.
 Industrial agriculture is New Zealand’s biggest climate polluter, largely thanks to all those dairy cows.
-Our rivers and lakes are in the worst state they’ve ever been.
+Aotearoa’s rivers and lakes are in the worst state they’ve ever been.
 Even our drinking water is at risk.

 Take action today